istio/istio.io/content/docs/setup/kubernetes/install/multicluster/shared-gateways/index.md

 {{< boilerplate kubectl-multicluster-contexts >}}

-## Example multicluster setup
+## Setup the multicluster mesh

-In this example you will install Istio with mutual TLS enabled for both the control plane and application pods.
+In this configuration you install Istio with mutual TLS enabled for both the control plane and application pods.
 For the shared root CA, you create a `cacerts` secret on both `cluster1` and `cluster2` clusters using the same Istio certificate from the Istio samples directory.